-Non-operating revenues and expenses consist of grant revenues received and subsequently passedthrough to third parties, service payments, special assessments, or other revenues assigned by and received from other public bodies to support port authority revenue bonds, and certain post-closing bond reserves established for future debt service.
+Non-operating revenues and expenses consist of grant revenues received and subsequently passedthrough to third parties, service payments, special assessments, or other revenues assigned by and received from other public bodies to support Port Authority revenue bonds, and certain post-closing bond reserves established for future debt service.
+In 2007, the decrease of \$2,183,000 is due to a decrease in bond service payments of \$2,336,000 offset by an increase in investment income of \$153,000.
+The decrease in bond service payments resulted primarily from the decrease in one-time bond-related cash payments received in 2006, as described below.

-The increase in 2006 of \$4,680,000 is primarily due to the Cincinnati Mills 2004 and Springdale Pictoria 2006 financings as follows:
+The increase in 2006 of \$4,680,000 is primarily due to the Cincinnati Mills 2004 public infrastructure financing and the Springdale Pictoria 2006 public parking/infrastructure financing payments as follows:

-- The Cincinnati Mills Trustee received \$910,000 of service payments from the City of Forest Park that will be used for future payments of principal and interest.
-Additionally, the developer elected to close out the bank letter of credit initially used to fund the required bond reserve fund and was therefore required to provide \$1,490,000 directly to the Trustee. - The Springdale Trustee received \$2,248,000 of service payments from the City of Springdale that are derived from the then existing tax increment financing supported by this project.
+- The Cincinnati Mills Trustee received \$910,000 of service payments from the City of Forest Park, Ohio that will be used for future payments of principal and interest.
+Additionally, the developer elected to close out the bank letter of credit initially used to fund the required bond reserve fund and was therefore required to provide a one-time payment of \$1,490,000 directly to the Trustee. - The Springdale Trustee received a one-time payment of \$2,248,000 of service payments from the City of Springdale, Ohio that are derived from the then existing tax increment financing supported by this project.